AlvinEmo/iptv/README.md

-Some high-quality IPTV links collected from internet, only for CHINATEL and CMCC network in anhui,CN
+Some high-quality IPTV links collected from internet, only for CHINATEL and CMCC networks in anhui,CN

 .txt file can be use on DIYP app